-Recreational vehicle parks are permitted as planned unit developments in H-C and C-1 general land use zones, subject to plan approval by the city council as set forth in Section 17.44.020.
+Recreational vehicle parks are permitted as planned unit developments in ~~H-C and C-1~~ general land use zones, subject to plan approval by the ~~board of adjustment~~city council as set forth in Section 17.44.020.

 17.44.070 Standards for recreational vehicle parks.